Mugen-Houyou/faas-web-ui-1/README.md

 contains a `requestId` and the final graded result is delivered via the WebSocket.

+Problem definitions are stored as JSON under `online_judge_backend/static/codeground-problems`.
+Each file lists the test cases and limits used by `/execute_v3`.

 The frontend includes a field to specify the API URL.
 The default is `http://localhost:8000`, which points to the FastAPI backend.
 If specifying a different server, make sure CORS settings are configured properly.
 Additional origins can be added via the `CORS_ALLOW_ORIGINS` variable in the `.env` file (comma-separated).

 ## Usage
 After entering a JWT token, select a language and write your code.
 If there is STDIN input, enter it as blocks separated by blank lines.
 Each block can contain multiple lines, and a new execution is triggered when a blank line is encountered.
 Press the **Execute!** button to receive an array of results, one per input block.

 ## REST API Specification
-Refer to the [online_judge_backend/docs/API.ko.md](online_judge_backend/docs/API.ko.md) file for detailed REST API specifications.
+Refer to [online_judge_backend/docs/API.md](online_judge_backend/docs/API.md) for an overview of the REST API.
+A more detailed Korean version is available at `API.ko.md`.

 ## Asynchronous Processing with RabbitMQ Server
 This codebase is designed with **asynchronous processing based on a RabbitMQ server** in mind.
-See the [online_judge_backend/docs/RabbitMQ.ko.md](online_judge_backend/docs/API.ko.md) file for more information.
+See [online_judge_backend/docs/RabbitMQ.ko.md](online_judge_backend/docs/RabbitMQ.ko.md) for more information.

 ## Building Docker Images for AWS ECR
 Two Dockerfiles are provided for running the backend and worker on ECS/Fargate.